ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 happening by detection at compile time.

-During my time at Lehigh, I also took part in the Pittsburgh Supercomputing Center's XSEDE HPC summer bootcamp.
+During my time at Lehigh, I also took part in the Pittsburgh Supercomputing Center's XSEDE HPC summer boot-camp.
 During the week long ordeal, I learned OpenMP, OpenACC, and MPI and got some experience working on a supercomputer.